BuvinJT/distbuilder/docs/LowLevel.md

 installation like a [Silent Installer](#silent-installers), and is in fact at the heart of how that works.
 Unlike a silent installer, GUI suppression is involved, however, and some of the extended features are not available e.g. error return codes.

+**dryrun=[true/false]**: This performs a "dry run" installation, where no core installation or uninstallation operations are performed, but Control Scripts are executed.
+The wizard quits upon loading the ReadyForInstallation page.
+This allows for custom coding to detect and report error conditions to be fired off, returning their results to the client program / shell prior to attempting to use the \
+installer.
+Note: This feature enables "Auto pilot" implicitly.
+Example use cases for this would include having logic embedded in the Introduction page to automatically abort the installer if a required reboot where detected.
+Or, the TargetDirectory page could abort the installer when in dry run mode if logic were embedded to validate the target path (vs displaying a non-fatal error dialog to the user when run in the normal interactive mode).
+Many other examples could be cited.

 **_keeptemp=[true/false]**: DEBUGGING feature: Enable to leave scripts in a temp directory, post any dynamic modifications, allowing them to scrutinized /